 - The Institute for Breaching Experiments has released an album called E.O.W. – a musical interpretation of Erik’s book Envisioning Real Utopias.
 Here is a link to the release notes, with links to Spotify and other sources for listening.

 - Symposium on Erik’s latest book, How to be an Anticapitalist in the 21st Century.
-Sponsored by Politics and Society and the New School, September 26th, 2019
+Sponsored by Politics and Society and the New School, September 26th, 2019.
+Audio and video of the event can be found here.

 - Conferences on Erik’s legacy in Barcelona, Coimbra and Porto Alegre.